hieudoanm/hieudoanm/README.md

 ## 🎨 Front-end

-1. [`atomic/charts`][atomic-charts]: a curated collection of responsive web and app charts designed specifically for SaaS products and marketing sites.
+1. [`atomic/charts`][atomic-components-charts]: is a curated set of responsive, customizable charts tailored specifically for SaaS products and marketing websites.
-2. [`atomic/icons`][atomic-icons]: is a free collection of carefully designed SVG icons crafted for modern interfaces.
+2. [`atomic/ui`][atomic-components-ui]: is a free set of Tailwind CSS components built following atomic design principles for consistent UI development.
-3. [`atomic/react-contexts`][atomic-react-contexts]: is a free collection of essential context providers designed with simplicity, reusability, and scalability in mind.
+3. [`atomic/react-contexts`][atomic-react-contexts]: are essential React context providers focused on simplicity, reusability, and scalability for better state management.
-4. [`atomic/react-hooks`][atomic-react-hooks]: a free collection of React hooks built with simplicity and reusability in mind.s
+4. [`atomic/react-hooks`][atomic-react-hooks]: is a collection of reusable React hooks built for simplicity, efficiency, and ease of integration
+5. [`atomic/emojis`][atomic-visual-emojis]: is an easy-to-access, curated collection of diverse emojis to enhance user experience and add personality to your interfaces.
+6. [`atomic/icons`][atomic-visual-icons]: is a free collection of carefully crafted SVG icons, designed to enhance modern user interfaces with scalable visuals.
-5. [`atomic/templates`][atomic-templates]: a curated collection of responsive web and app templates designed specifically for SaaS products and marketing sites.
+7. [`atomic/templates`][atomic-templates]: are responsive, professionally designed web and app templates created for SaaS platforms and marketing landing pages.
-6. [`atomic/ui`][atomic-ui]: a free collection of Tailwind CSS components designed with atomic design principles in mind.

 ## 📱 Apps